snotskie/ttrpg/md/index.md

 ### About
 <!-- _class: intro -->

 <span></span> Welcome!
 This game, ***Humanity, Blessed* ⊜**, is a rules-light, semi-crunchy TTRPG system.
 It is inspired by our favorite stories about what it means to be human, doing goofy, cool, fantastic little human things.
-And this system is designed to provide fun, structured challenges and to use narrative and tactile cues instead of complex sheets and board states.
+This system is designed to provide fun, structured challenges and to use narrative and tactile cues instead of complex sheets and board states.

 <div class="bwprint-hide">